JOBIN02/SAM2-Product-Detection-Assignment/README.md

 Performance Evaluation: The accuracy of the model was calculated for each product individually.
 For each prediction, the output mask was converted into a bounding box.
 This predicted box was then compared against the ground-truth box (derived from the test image's own mask) to calculate the IoU score.
 The scores for each product were then averaged.

-"*Code and Final Output Attached in the pdf and ipynb file*"
+"*Code and Final Output Attached in the Sam2_fixed.ipynb and Sam2_Download.ipynb file*"

 3.Conclusion